API Reference

 )

 Delete a study with the given name and storage backend.
+For further information see the delete_study in the Optuna python documentation.

 Arguments